Chapter 44 : Goosebumps

 It was your typical moronfest.

-Loud music, flashy lights, drunk minors – the whole shebang.
-The club in Hogsmeade was the same one Aidan had gotten kicked out of a while ago, when Potter and I had been forced to pick him up.
-Cooper had reserved it specifically for himself and his cronies.
-Driving up to it in Fred’s minivan, you could hear the techno music thumping from, like, a mile away.
+Loud music, flashy lights, drunk minors — the whole shebang.
+The club Cooper had chosen for his shindig was the same Hogsmeade one Aidan had gotten kicked out of a while back, when Potter and I had been forced to pick him up and carry him home.
+Cooper had reserved the location specifically for himself and his cronies.
+Driving up to it in Fred’s minivan, you could hear the techno music thumping from a mile away.

-I went in first – separate from the group, so as not to attract attention.
-But honestly, it was so dark and hectic in there, it wouldn’t have mattered if we’d gone in together with a procession of can-can dancers and a marching band behind us.
-No one would have noticed.
+I went in first — separate from the group so as not to attract attention.
+Though honestly, it was so dark and hectic in there, it wouldn’t have mattered if we’d gone in together with a procession of can-can dancers and a marching band behind us, no one would have noticed.

-The music clashed brashly with squealing voices and the hollering of teenagers having a grand ol’ illegal time.
-Some Seventh Year had commandeered the bar and started serving drinks, and, if I wasn’t mistaken, that was the Head Boy doing belly shots off of the Ravenclaw Prefect.
+The music inside clashed brashly with squealing voices and the hollering of the big groups of teenagers having a grand ol’ illegal time.
+Some seventh-year had commandeered the bar and was serving drinks to a demanding, clamoring crowd, and, if I wasn’t mistaken, that was the Head Boy doing belly shots off of the Ravenclaw Prefect.

-My eyes, once adjusted to the violet darkness, swept across the club, looking for any sign of Cooper.
+My eyes, once adjusted to the violet darkness, began sweeping across the club in a search for any sign of Cooper.
 Except for the occasional neon glow of a white shirt flashing past, I couldn’t see anything.

 And then, there he was.

-He looked the same as I’d expected, but I almost hadn’t expected him to be there, and my stomach flipped unpleasantly at the sight.
-Hair slicked back, self-satisfied smile on his face, Fallon Cooper weaved his way through the crowd, looking especially sinister.
+He looked the same as always, but I almost hadn’t expected him to be there, and my stomach flipped unpleasantly at the sight.
+Hair slicked back, self-satisfied smile on his face, Fallon Cooper weaved his way through the jostling crowd, looking especially sinister.

-…Then again, I’m a little biased.
-To me, anything Cooper does is sinister.
-I think he could probably find a way to sinisterly pet a puppy, or sinisterly help a grandma cross the street - I just know it.
+…Then again, I was a little biased.
+To me, anything Cooper did was sinister.
+The git could probably find a way to sinisterly pet a puppy or sinisterly help a grandma cross the street.
+Every decision he made was somehow creepy.

-My heart plummeted, cannonballing into my stomach, as I realized Cooper was walking in my direction.
-I opened my mouth, ready to say whatever first came to mind when he reached me –
+My heart suddenly plummeted, cannonballing into my stomach, as I eventually realized that Cooper was making his way in my direction, getting closer and closer by the second.
+I opened my mouth, ready to say whatever first came to mind when he reached me —

-And then promptly snapped it shut as Cooper passed me and stopped in front of Dom and Potter, who were just walking in through the door.
+And then promptly snapped it shut when Cooper passed me and instead stopped in front of Dom and Potter, who were now just walking through the entrance.

-Eyes trained on the three of them, I made my way to the bar in an attempt to distance myself.
-Absentmindedly, I grabbed a fruity drink off the neon counter, sipping on the straw as I watched Cooper say something to Potter and Dom, a snarky leer on his face.
+Eyes trained on the three of them, I ambled over to the bar in a half-hearted attempt to distance myself.
+I snatched a fruity drink off the neon counter, absentmindedly sipping on the straw as I watched Cooper say something to Potter and Dom, a snarky leer on his face.

 Dom drew backwards as if slapped.
 Potter stiffened and replied with something that was, in all likelihood, incredibly sarcastic.

 I sucked on my straw, eyes darting frantically between the three.
 What was Cooper saying?
 Whatever it was, it certainly had an effect.
 Potter was looking angrier by the second, and Dom was visibly trembling.
-I was getting anxious.
-I knew Potter’s track record with Cooper – the last time they’d met one-on-one, Potter had kindly introduced his fist to Cooper’s jaw.
-It wasn’t exactly a happy meeting.
+I was getting anxious; I knew Potter’s track record with Cooper — the last time they’d met one-on-one, Potter had kindly introduced his fist to Cooper’s jaw.
+It hadn't exactly been happy meeting.

 Surprisingly, though, it wasn’t Potter who reacted with hostility this time.

-Dom suddenly lunged forward, her hands balled into fists, but was stopped by Potter’s restraining hand on her shoulder.
-Cooper laughed (sinisterly, of course) and turned away, disappearing into the crowd.
+Dom suddenly lunged forward at Cooper, her hands balled into furious fists, but Potter immediately stopped her with a restraining hand on the shoulder.
+Cooper laughed (sinisterly, of course) and turned away, evidently satisfied with Dom's reaction.
+His goal accomplished, he disappeared back into the crowd.

-After some ducking and weaving through the human obstacle-course that was this club, I found Cooper sitting with his mates in a tiny, shadowed enclave – obviously the VIP section.
-They were lounging idly on velvet, plump couches, which were raised above the rest of the club on a platform of some sort.
-But the platform wasn’t solid; it was shimmering – almost like a mirage – as loose and transcendent as smoke.
-The more you stared at it, the harder it was to define its edges.
-The end effect was an optical illusion that made it look like Cooper and the rest of the Sooper Speshul Boys Club were floating.
+After some ducking and weaving through the human obstacle-course that was the dance-floor (making sure to avoid some of the more, er, intimate couples), I found Cooper sitting with his mates in a tiny, shadowed enclave — obviously the VIP section.
+He and the other blokes were lounging idly on velvet, plump couches, which had been raised above the rest of the club on a small platform of some sort.

 I stared at the group apprehensively.
-I didn’t know what I was expecting – for my foot to go straight through the platform when I stepped on, or something – but I managed to clamber up with ease.
-Cooper and his mates were clustered around a turquoise glass table, which boasted bottles of liquor and fancy glasses that spat out sparks and coloured smoke.
+I didn’t know what I was expecting — for my foot to go straight through the platform when I tried to step onto it, maybe — but I managed to clamber up with ease.
+Cooper and his mates were clustered around a turquoise glass table, boasting bottles of liquor and fancy glasses that spat out sparks and coloured smoke, and were resolutely unaware of my presence.

 Feeling somewhat awkward, I cleared my throat.

-“Hey there,” I said, announcing my entrance.
-I crossed my arms in a practiced movement that showed off my cleavage and subsequently set the feminist movement back about twenty years.
+“Hey there,” I greeted lowly, announcing my entrance all sultry and Dom-like.
+I crossed my arms in a flirty, practiced movement that showed off my cleavage and subsequently set the feminist movement back about twenty years.

 Cooper looked up, eyebrows slanting with arrogant amusement.

-“Jessica,” I blurted, pulling the first random name that came to my head.
+“Jessica,” I blurted hastily, pulling the first random name that came to my head.

-Jessica was a girl in my third grade class who I absolutely hated.
-She once shoved me into a puddle during recess, and now, I was using her name in a deranged attempt at befriending the son of a man who wants to kill me.
+Jessica had been a girl in my third grade class who I'd absolutely hated.
+She'd once shoved me into a puddle during recess, and now, I was using her name in a deranged attempt at befriending the son of a man who wanted to kill me.

 …I wonder what this says about my subconscious.